mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ### Add

-An Add proposal requests that a client with a specified ClientInitKey be added to the group.
+An Add proposal requests that a client with a specified KeyPackage be added to the group.

 ~~~~~
 struct {
-    ClientInitKey client_init_key;
+    KeyPackage key_package;
 } Add;
 ~~~~~